-1. Is the Applicant a political subdivision of the State of California? ()Yes ()No Citation: 2.
-Does the Applicant have legal authority to enter into a funding agreement with the State of California? ()Yes ()No Citation: 3.
-What steps are required by law for the Applicant to contract with the State?
-Citation: 4.
-What is the statutory authority under which the Applicant may obtain funds for the purpose, amount, and duration requested?
-Citation: 5.
-What is the statutory authority under which the Applicant was formed and is authorized to operate?
-Citation: 6.
-Is the Applicant required to hold an election before entering into a funding contract with the State? ()Yes ()No Citation:
+Is the Applie cant a political subdivision of the State of California? () Yes () No Citation: oplicant have legal authority to enter into a funding agreement with the State a? ()Yes ()No Citation: • are required by law for the Applicant to contract with the State?
+What is the statutory authority under which the Applicant may obtain funds for the purpose, am nount, and duration requested?
+Citation: What is the statutory authority under which the Applicant was formed and is authorized to operate? saudicity addition with the rappheant was removed and is additionable to Citation: Is the Applie cant required to hold an election before entering into a funding contract with the State? ()Yes ()No Citation:

-7. Will a funding agreement between the Applicant and the State be subject to review and approval by other governmental agencies? ()Yes ()No Identify all such agencies: Citation: 8.
-Describe any pending litigation that impacts the financial condition of the Applicant or the operation of flood management facilities.
-If none is pending, so state.
-9. Does the Applicant have legal authority and jurisdiction to implement a flood control program and the authority to make land use decisions at the Project site and in the protected area? ()Yes ()No Citation: I certify that I am a duly qualified and licensed attorney in California representing the applicant agency and that I have answered the questions on this page and the preceding page to the best of my knowledge.
-By Date (Signature of Applicant Agency's Attorney) (Printed Name of ApplicantAgency's Attorney) (Title) (Bar No.) (Name of Applicant Agency)
+approv ill a funding agreement between the Applicant and the State be subject to review and proval by other governmental agencies? ()Yes ()No entify all such agencies: Citatio n: be any pending litigation that impacts the financial condition of the Applicant or the on of flood management facilities.
+If none is pending, state none.
+Does th he Applicant have legal authority and jurisdiction to implement a flood control prograi area? m and the authority to make land use decisions at the Project site and in the protected ()Yes ()No Citatio n: I certify y that I am a duly qualified and licensed attorney in California representing the applica ant agency and that I have answered the questions on this page and the preceding page to the best of my knowledge.
+D Date: ву: (Signature of Applicant Agency's Attorney) ву: (Signature of Applicant Agency's Attorney) ву: (Signature of Applicant Agency's Attorney) ву: (Printed Name of Applicant Agency's Attorney) (Title) (Bar No.)